michaelheilmann/michaelheilmann.com-arcadia/building-under-linux.md

 - `Arcadia.Visuals.OpenGl.Enabled`
 `TRUE` enables OpenGL support in *Arcadia Visuals*, `FALSE` disables it.
 Default is `FALSE`.
 \
-To enable OpenGL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=TRUE` to the cmake command.
+To enable OpenGL support, add the parameter `-D"Arcadia.Visuals.OpenGl.Enabled"=TRUE` to the cmake command.
-To disable OpenGL support, add the parameter `-D"Arcadia.Audials.OpenAl.Enabled"=FALSE` to the cmake command.
+To disable OpenGL support, add the parameter `-D"Arcadia.Visuals.OpenGl.Enabled"=FALSE` to the cmake command.

 - `Arcadia.Audials.OpenAl.Enabled`
 `TRUE` enables OpenAL support in *Arcadia Audials*, `FALSE` disables it.
 Default is `FALSE`.